shankar4/Functional-Model/SystemC Installation Notes.md

     }

 **Note**: Apparently in Ubuntu, Monospace 14 has the problem of underscore disappearance.
 However, it is needed, as with SC_MODULE.

-Go to Window -> Preferences.
-Select General -> Appearance -> Colors and Fonts.
+>Go to Window -> Preferences.
+Select General -> Appearance -> Colors and Fonts. \
 To change the font, click 'Edit Defult' button.
 Change to Ubunto-mono and font size to 12.

+*Note: The following two lines do not make sense.
+They may not have been done*:
-Also, did this (the first one was good for all, but did this for C++ only, just in case): To change just the C/C++ font select, select C/C++/Editor/C/C++ Editor Text Font and click the 'Edit' button.
-Choose monspace 15 to solve this problem.
+Also, do this for C++ only, just in case:
+>select C/C++/Editor/C/C++ Editor Text Font and click the 'Edit' button.
+Choose monspace 12.

-Look for three project folders that are fully functional [here](https://github.com/shankar4/Functional-Model/tree/master/SystemC%20Examples).
+I have three projects that are fully functional [here](https://github.com/shankar4/Functional-Model/tree/master/SystemC%20Examples).
+Download and import into Excel, build and run.

+#### Next Step: Installation of the Graphical viewer and updating the adder example for vcd dump
+That is documented separately.